 In the process of PMI implementation, there were a number of constraints encountered by both teachers and students.
 Based on the emerging data collected from both classroom observations and interviews with the teachers and students in their effort of promoting the students’ critical thinking skills, as the third theme of this research, it was identified that the teachers showed inadequate experiences and knowledge in the implementation of critical thinking skills-based learning.
 These were the main obstacles to achieve the expected goals.
-The same idea was demonstrated by Setyarini (2016) and Yen & Halili (2015) who highlighted the importance of teachers’ roles in determining the success of critical thinking skills-based learning.
+The same idea was demonstrated by Setyarini (2016) and Yen and Halili (2015) who highlighted the importance of teachers’ roles in determining the success of critical thinking skills-based learning.
 In addition, classroom observations revealed that PMI learning strategies were made based on the lesson plans prepared by the teachers.

-However, observations showed that the teachers did not understand the essence of each activity outlined in the lesson plans.
+However, observations show that the teachers did not understand the essence of each activity outlined in the lesson plans.
 The orientation of teaching and learning was also very much influenced by social and cultural environment with limitations in materials and exposures available outside the class (Xu, Kuan, Rajoo & Chua, 2017).
 Several indicators emerged were related to (1) the teachers’ creativity to adapt and modify the lesson plans to suit the class conditions, students’ needs, and students’ abilities, (2) the teachers’ flexibility to adjust teaching materials to meet the needs and abilities of the students, and (3) the teachers’ skills to integrate teaching materials, learning activities, and assessments to have some proper continuity and interconnectedness.
 These could be seen from the ability of teachers to find alternatives and improvisation when carrying out the learning process.
 The teachers tended to focus only on providing singing and storytelling activities, but they forgot the essence of thinking skills-based learning providing some reasoning priorities.
 Based on the observations, the teachers did not encourage students to think critically but they only drove them to know and to remember.
 It was viewed from the ways on how teachers used a translation method to respond to the students’ questions with regard to unfamiliar words found in the stories and the teachers directly gave the answers through providing its Indonesian translation.
 This was in contrast with the principles of critical thinking skills-based learning that actually provided space for students through their activities (Anderson et al., 2001).

 Due to the long and complex stories provided by the teachers, students at junior high schools found them difficult to understand if the stories were not modified or simplified.
 This was one of the students’ constraints in understanding teachers’ full stories without any modification and simplification.
 As the consequence, the students were not interested in involving themselves in the learning activities and it was admitted by one of the teachers (ET6) in an interview as indicated in the following quotation ([4]):